university-of-york/research-it-documentation/docs/source/getting_started/connecting_to_viking.rst

 .. image:: ../assets/img/putty2.png

 A terminal window should appear.
-Log in with your university username and password.
+Log in with your University username and password.

 .. image:: ../assets/img/putty3.png